MarcDavila1022/DL_Project/README.md

 ## Aknowledgements
 This project serves as the authors' final project for Cornell University's CS 5782: Intro to Deep Learning.
 We thank Professor Sun and Professor Weinberger as well as the entire course staff for a great semester!

+We used ChatGPT-4o for generating graphs, as well as assistance with with preliminary testing.
+Final code is ours and the key architectures align with that of the paper.